-Should Medicare deny coverage for a patient entered on a program of home dialysis, Medicaid will sponsor treatment only if the hospital is certified for such procedures.
+If Medicare denies coverage for a patient on a program of home dialysis, Medicaid will sponsor treatment only if the hospital is certified for such procedures.
 Note that being certified for maintenance dialysis does not automatically certify the facility for home dialysis.

-The Hospital-based facility is responsible for the procurement, delivery, and maintenance of the equipment and supplies.
+The hospital-based facility is responsible for the procurement, delivery, and maintenance of the equipment and supplies.
 The reimbursement rate includes all medically necessary services for home dialysis.
 Additional charges for home supplies or equipment are not covered and claims indicating such will be denied.